ligato/docs/docs/tutorials/04_kv-store.md

 }
 ```

-To use etcd as our KV data store plugin, we simply define a field for the
+To use etcd as your KV data store plugin, define a field for the
-`KvProtoPlugin` interface in our plugin and initialize it with an etcd plugin
+`KvProtoPlugin` interface in your plugin.
+Then initialize the interface with an etcd plugin
-instance in our plugin's constructor.
-Note that we use the default etcd plugin
+instance in your plugin's constructor.
-(`etcd.DefaultPlugin`).

-Essentially we create a dependency on the KV data store in our plugin and satisfy it with the default etcd KV data
+This creates a dependency on the KV data store in your plugin.
+You have satisfied this dependency by using the default etcd plugin of `etcd.DefaultPlugin`.
-store implementation:

 ```go
 type MyPlugin struct {